 Lapis Dial 18038 Rolex Day-Date

-The five-digit series of Day-Dates showed up 1978 and paired the functionality of new a high-beat movement (for accuracy) with quick-set date.
+The five-digit series of Day-Dates showed up 1977 and paired the functionality of a new higher-beat movement (for accuracy) with single quick-set date.
 Visually, the recipe altered in equal measure.
-This was where sapphire first appeared in the Day-Date, and similarly where the dial first became flat from the 1803’s ‘pie-pan’ shape.
-Rolex became wildly experimental with their stone dials in this generation, far more than the 1800 generation.
+This was where sapphire first appeared in the Day-Date.
+This was also where the dial first became flat from the 1803’s ‘pie-pan’ shape.
+Rolex became wildly experimental with their stone dials in this generation.
 The lapis we see here has a deep royal blue shimmer, but also sports flecks of gold.
 Those gold sparkles come from pyrite that develops naturally in the stone.
 The fact that it happens to perfectly match this 18k gold case is a coincidence, but one Rolex likely anticipated.
 The harmony is so in tune that the stone looks like it was born to reside here.
-Gelato anyone?
-Maybe the Day-Date is a summer watch.
+It’s worth noting that Swiss alone and T Swiss T can be right here, regardless of hands.

 This example is in excellent overall condition.
 Lapis stone is extremely fragile.
 It is not uncommon to see significant cracks or threads running through dials.
 This one, though, shows nothing of the sort.
 The lugs are sharp, its bracelet tight.
 I’d wager this one spent more time in a safe than on wrist, but perhaps its next owner can remedy that.
 It comes as watch only from a well-regarded Dubai retailer.